dshanske/simple-location/readme.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### 4.1.6 ( 2020-07-12 ) ###
+* Introduce Custom Map Endpoint, based on a [fork](https://github.com/dshanske/Static-Maps-API-PHP) of a library by @aaronpk
+* Clean up markers and other settings on the map provider to look more consistent.
+* Moon phase code redone, and moonrise/moonset added
+* Fix is_day code

 ### 4.1.5 ( 2020-07-04 ) ###
 * Wikimedia Maps is now deprecated.
 Their decision, not mine.